 - Inventory and order materials, supplies, and services.

-Things an Office Clerk Should Know How to Do
+What Every Office Clerk Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.